endolith/waveform-analysis/readme.txt

 http://gist.github.com/255291 frequency estimation a bunch of ways https://gist.github.com/2c786bf5b53b99ca3879 waveform analyzer (RMS level, A-weighted RMS, crest factor)

-Since they have a lot in common, I'm combining them into one repository so I'm not duplicating effort.
+Since they have a lot in common, I'm going to combine them into one repository so I'm not duplicating effort.

 Please don't blindly trust this.
 If you use this and find a stupid error, please let me know.
 Also let me know if you use this and it works perfectly.  :D

-A-weighting:
+== A-weighting ==
 I was previously using the FFT filter in Adobe Audition to simulate an A-weighting filter.
 This worked for large signal levels, but not for low noise floors, which is what I was stupidly using it for.

 Apply an A-weighting filter to a sound stored as a NumPy array.